NCAR/i-wrf/docs/Users_Guide/use-cases/matthew/nsf-ncar.rst

 These instructions are currently limited to running the METplus verification software and assume that WRF output is already available in a local directory.
+The commands in each section can be copied using the button in the upper right corner and then pasted into your web shell by right-clicking.

 .. dropdown:: Instructions